Sequent Computer Systems: IBM purchase and disappearance

-With their future product strategy in tatters, it appeared Sequent had little future standing alone, and was purchased by IBM in 1999 for $810 million.
+With its future product strategy in tatters, it appeared Sequent had little future standing alone, and was purchased by IBM in 1999 for $810 million.
 IBM released several x86 servers with a NUMA architecture.
 The first was the x440 in August, 2002 with a follow-on x445 in 2003.
 In 2004, an Itanium-based x455 was added to the NUMA family.
 During this period, NUMA technology became the basis for IBM's extended X-Architecture (eXA, which could also stand for enterprise X-Architecture).
 As of 2011, this chipset is now on its fifth generation, known as eX5 technology.
 It now falls under the brand IBM System x.

-According to a May 30, 2002 article in the The Wall Street Journal (WSJ) entitled "Sequent Deal Serves Hard Lesson for IBM":
+According to a May 30, 2002 article in The Wall Street Journal (WSJ) entitled "Sequent Deal Serves Hard Lesson for IBM":

 When IBM bought Sequent, ...it [Sequent] lacked the size and resources to compete with Sun and Hewlett-Packard Co. in the Unix server market....

 In 1999, IBM had problems of its own with an aged and high-priced line of servers, particularly for its version of Unix known as AIX.
 It also faced huge losses in personal computers and declining sales in its cash-cow mainframe line.